An Evaluation of Memory Optimization Methods for Training Neural Networks: When is MOM more beneficial?

-MOMs are more beneficial for multi-GPU data parallel training.
-The intuition behind the implication is that communication makes MOMs less expensive.
+\textbf{MOMs are more beneficial for multi-GPU data parallel training.} The intuition behind this is that communication makes MOMs less expensive.
+Communication and synchronization across multiple devices result in a substantially higher fixed execution cost.

-\textbf{Proof:} Communication and synchronization across multiple devices result in a substantially higher fixed execution cost for multi-GPU training.
-According to \tool Point in Equation~\ref{eq:ppoint}, $\delta$ (the portion of batch time independent of batch sizes) increases because communication costs in data parallel setting is included in $\delta$, and the synchronous overhead grows when more GPUs are used.
-As a result, the \tool Point is lower and and it is easier for the \tool Score to surpass the \tool Point.

-\textbf{Verification:} We compare the maximum throughput ratio between gradient checkpointing and the original training on Bert-Large and Swin-Large on distributed data parallel training with 1, 2, 4, 8 V100 GPUs.
+We compare the maximum throughput ratio between gradient checkpointing and the original training on Bert-Large and Swin-Large on distributed data-parallel training with 1, 2, 4, 8 V100 GPUs on a single machine.
 As shown in Figure~\ref{fig:impl}, the ratio increases by adding more GPUs.
 Specifically, on Bert-Large, gradient checkpointing slows down training on a single GPU setting.
-However, as we increase the number of GPUs, gradient checkpointing achieves a higher maximum throughput than the original training, and can speedup the training process by $1.7\times$ when there are 8 GPUs.
+However, as we increase the number of GPUs, gradient checkpointing achieves a higher maximum throughput than the original training, and can speed up the training process by 1.7× when there are 8 GPUs.